novix-sa/Pyplan/docs/Quick Start.md

 ### Controls
 Are the elements for interacting with the app.
-Can take the form of filters that automatically applies over all nodes that share the same dimension
+Can take the form of filters that automatically applies over all nodes that share the same dimension or selectors for choosing specific slices of data.

-Filters (index) and selectors (choice)
+There are other type of controls like buttons

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwOTQ3ODU4MCw4NzAzMDY3MzMsLTEwMT
+eyJoaXN0b3J5IjpbLTEyNTE2MDQ5NjAsLTUwOTQ3ODU4MCw4Nz
-UzNjYzNjEsLTEwODIyODE2MDYsLTEyOTUyNTA1NDgsNDA0MDMw
+AzMDY3MzMsLTEwMTUzNjYzNjEsLTEwODIyODE2MDYsLTEyOTUy
-MzM2LC0xODQwNDE0MzMwLDEzMTcyNjk5ODUsLTE0NzQzMDg4NT
+NTA1NDgsNDA0MDMwMzM2LC0xODQwNDE0MzMwLDEzMTcyNjk5OD
-IsLTIwMzQzNTI1OTksLTE3MjY3MjIwNjUsMTg3MDAxNTQ3MSwy
+UsLTE0NzQzMDg4NTIsLTIwMzQzNTI1OTksLTE3MjY3MjIwNjUs
-MTM5Mzk1NTQ5LC0xMzgwMDA5OTg1LC04NDk5MzM1NjYsNzQ1OT
+MTg3MDAxNTQ3MSwyMTM5Mzk1NTQ5LC0xMzgwMDA5OTg1LC04ND
-EzMzEyLDE4MzgzNzYxMzQsLTY4OTMxMTE3NSwxMjM1NTQyMTAz
+k5MzM1NjYsNzQ1OTEzMzEyLDE4MzgzNzYxMzQsLTY4OTMxMTE3
-LDE1MDEwOTg5MzBdfQ==
+NSwxMjM1NTQyMTAzXX0=
 -->